vict0rsch/faenet/README.md

 ### Eval

-The `eval_model_symmetries` function helps you evaluate the equivariant, invariant and other properties of a model, as we did in the paper.
+The `eval_model_symmetries()` function helps you evaluate the equivariant, invariant and other properties of a model, as we did in the paper.

 ### Tests

-The `tests` folder contains several useful unit-tests.
+The `/tests` folder contains several useful unit-tests.
 Feel free to have a look at them to explore how the model can be used.
 For more advanced examples, please refer to the full [repository](https://github.com/RolnickLab/ocp) used in our ICML paper to make predictions on OC20 IS2RE, S2EF, QM9 and QM7-X dataset.

 This requires [`poetry`](https://python-poetry.org/docs/).
 Make sure to have `torch` and `torch_geometric` installed in your environment before you can run the tests.
 Unfortunately because of CUDA/torch compatibilities, neither `torch` nor `torch_geometric` are part of the explicit dependencies and must be installed independently.